WyoBio/Wyoming-Computational-Biology-Workshop/01_Data_Processing.md

 done
 ```
 Here's a brief breakdown of what each part of the script does:

-This Bash script automates the generation of alignment commands for RNA-seq data using `hisat2` and `samtools`.
-Here's a brief breakdown of what each part of the script does:

 1. **Shebang and Variable Initialization:**
    ```bash